-We currently rely on various third-party CROs to conduct our ongoing clinical trials for QINLOCK, vimseltinib, and rebastinib, and in our planned Phase 1 trial of DCC-3116, and do not plan to independently conduct any clinical trials for our future drug candidates.
+We currently rely on various third-party CROs to conduct our ongoing clinical trials for QINLOCK, vimseltinib, rebastinib, and DCC-3116, and do not plan to independently conduct any clinical trials for our future drug candidates.
 We expect to continue to rely on third parties, such as CROs, clinical data management organizations, medical institutions, and clinical investigators, to conduct our clinical trials.
 We also rely on CROs, including third-party laboratories, to conduct some of our preclinical studies.
 Agreements with these third parties might terminate or be amended for a variety of reasons, including a failure to perform by the third parties.
 If we need to enter into alternative arrangements, that would delay our product development and commercialization activities.